 Giraffe, elephants and rhino make the daily stroll to and from the waterhole and as the oryx, springbok and zebra congregate to drink so do the big cats that hunt them.
 It is a magical scene and an essential destination on any 2-week Namibia itinerary.

-Etosha is designed for the independent traveller self driving in Namibia.
+Etosha is designed for the independent traveller self-driving in Namibia.
 Roads that are easily navigable criss-cross the park and government camps offer accommodation, food and petrol stations.
 You can find all you need for these three days in our guide to Etosha.

 We recommend 3 nights, each at different camps so you can experience all of the park.
 We were in the car by sunrise every day and were lucky enough to see lions, cheetah, rhinos, giraffe, elephants, and a leopard.
 But, if you’re not in the mood to search for wildlife, the density of game around the waterholes was unbelievable.

-Etosha Stay / 1 night Dolomite Camp | 1 night Okakuejo Camp | 1 night Halali Camp
+Etosha Stay – 1 night Dolomite Camp | 1 night Okakuejo Camp | 1 night Halali Camp

-Travel / 3 h 15 min Grootberg to Dolomite | 4 h Dolomite to Okakuejo | 2 h Okakuejo to Halali
+Travel – 3 hours, 15 minutes Grootberg to Dolomite | 4 hours from Dolomite to Okakuejo | 2 hours from Okakuejo to Halali

-DAY 12 / WALKING ON THE WATERBERG PLATEAU
+DAY 12 / THE WATERBERG PLATEAU

 Take your last morning drive in Etosha then have lunch at Kameldorn Garten in Otjiwarongo on your way to the Waterberg Wilderness Lodge.